Moving toward a transportation system that fuels healthy people and a healthy planet.

 The time has finally arrived!
 Adventure Cycling Association's Underground Railroad Detroit Alternate, section 1, is ready to ride.
 Section 1 begins in Oberlin, Ohio, and travels northwest to Sandusky and Toledo before entering southern Michigan, traveling through significant historic communities including Adrian, Ann Arbor, and Detroit.
 The route then continues north to Marine City, using the ferry service to Sombra, Ontario, the final stop on this section.

 When Section 2 is released this winter, cyclists will be able to take the ferry from Sandusky, Ohio, to Essex County, Ontario, where the route will navigate the southern peninsula of Ontario, heading toward Windsor.
 Then they will travel inland to visit historic settlements and sites before reconnecting with the Detroit Alternate Section 1 in Sombra.
-The two options become one before heading north to reconnect with the main Underground Railroad Bicycle Route Section 5, where both terminate in Owen Sound, ON.
+The two options become one before heading north to reconnect with the main Underground Railroad Bicycle Route Section 5

 This route will truly be a ride with options.
 Cyclists can now experience even more of the region, combining other Adventure Cycling routes such as the Northern Tier and the Lake Erie Connector for one- or two-day rides, weeklong loops, or extended adventures.